gottajsx/blog-gottajsx/content/posts/2025-02-05-start-android-emulator-from-command-line.md

 +++
 authors = ["Lone Coder"]
-title = "Start Android Emulator from Command Line" date = "2025-02-05" description = "How to start Android emulator from Command line" tags = [
+title = "Install Android Studio on a Linux Machine" date = "2025-02-03" description = "How to install Android studio on a Linux machine" tags = [
     "Android"
 ]